facebookresearch/ParlAI/parlai/crowdsourcing/tasks/model_chat/README.md

 ### Setup

 Before running image chat HITs, you need to save a list of images that the humans and models will chat about.
-Do this by running `scripts/save_image_contexts.py`, which will loop over a dataset containing images and save information corresponding to a certain number of unique images to a file.
+Do this by running `scripts/save_image_contexts.py`, which will loop over an image-based dataset and save information corresponding to a certain number of unique images.
 This script accepts any arguments used by `parlai display_data`, for instance:
 ```
 python parlai/crowdsourcing/tasks/model_chat/scripts/save_image_contexts.py \
 --task image_chat \